-During this summit, we will review the emerging trends in consumer treatment technologies, explore the new digital treatment options, hear case study presentations from organizations that have successfully incorporated consumer and technologies into their programing discuss how executives of provider organizations can incorporate new technologies into their strategy.
+During this summit, we will review emerging trends in consumer treatment technologies, explore the new digital treatment options, hear case study presentations from organizations that have successfully incorporated consumer technologies into their programing and discuss how executives of provider organizations can incorporate new technologies into their strategy.

-9:00am – 10:00am – Imagine The Possibilities: Addressing The Technology Challenges & Opportunities For Behavioral Healthcare Providers
+9:00am – 10:00am – Imagine The Possibilities: Addressing The Technology Challenges & Opportunities For Behavioral Health Care Provider Organizations

 Innovation in the Behavioral Health tech space is moving at light speed.
 For providers, it’s nearly impossible to keep pace and make informed decisions when assessing which technologies are best for their organization.
 In this session we’ll review the current behavioral health technology landscape; discuss the challenges and obstacles (real or perceived) to adopting new technologies; and share ideas and strategies to help providers assess and adopt technologies with purpose and confidence.